 Note

-Only valid measures associated with the same process as the calculated measure are available for use as equation variables.
+Only valid measures associated with the same process as the calculated measure are available for use in equations.

 Deleted equation variables